-Link: G-town Love: Look Out ESRI.
+Link: G-town Love: Look Out ESRI (dead link).

 Environmental Systems Research Institute (ESRI) is the microsoft of GIS… their the top dawgs in GIS software and in turn everyone use’s their file formats and forms of analysis.
 Overall they have some good stuff.
 However, google just launched google earth.
 Now I’m sure google’s software isn’t as robust as ArcGIS and doesn’t really support a wide variety of data types.
 However, there are a ton of small businesses and people that could benefit from a “light-weight” GIS that is easy to use and requires little training.